Dirty car injectors with carbon deposits that affect engine fuel consumption

 In practice, the engine works harder to achieve the same result.

-This is one of the main reasons why the dirty injectors consumption they have such a big impact in the long run.
+This is one of the main reasons why Dirty injectors can increase fuel consumption.

 The detail that makes the difference